LaFosseAcademy/debug-assignment-cdo-erikras12/README.md

 # Debug Assignment CDO

 ## Tour-de-France API
-This API has CRUD functionality as it manages and stores information popular cycling teams that attend the tour-de-france.
+This API manages and stores information on popular cycling teams that attend the tour-de-france.
 It allows users to search for specific teams/riders and allows the user to filter riders based on the type of rider they are.
 This appliation was hosted on a ec2 instance by running a docker-compose file on the instance via ansible and the respective docker images.

 ## How to Run